5 Ways BSMW is Achieving More Sustainable Metal Fabrication Practices

 Integration of Eco-Friendly Products

-In pursuit of greater energy efficiency, BSMW took the significant step of replacing its conventional incandescent bulbs with LED bulbs throughout its facility.
+To improve energy efficiency, BSMW upgraded its conventional incandescent bulbs with LEDs throughout its facility.

-Incandescent bulbs have a relatively short lifespan, typically ranging from 700 to 1,000 hours of use.
-In contrast, high-quality LED lights have the potential to exceed 100,000 hours of use.
-They also consume 75% less energy than incandescent bulbs.
-The change from incandescent to LED lights is particularly impactful in the context of a metal fabrication facility, where the scale of operations can amplify energy consumption.
+While incandescent bulbs have a relatively short lifespan, typically lasting 700 to 1,000 hours, high-quality LEDs have a lifespan of more than 100,000 hours of use.
+They also use 75% less energy than incandescent bulbs.
+The change from incandescent to LED lights is particularly beneficial in the context of a metal fabrication facility, where energy consumption can be substantial.

-The LED lights also enhance visibility in BSMW’s facility.
-This is crucial for tasks that require precision and attention to detail, contributing to improved productivity and quality control.
+Beyond energy savings, the LEDs also improve visibility in BSMW’s facility.
+This is critical for work that requires precision, contributing to improved productivity and quality control.

 Technology Investments to Limit VOC Emissions